 You may submit up to five works in any genre or combination of genres of your choosing.

-Send your work to firstname.lastname@example.org with your name and “submission” in the subject line.
+Send your work to email@example.com with your name and the word submission in the subject line (e.g. Your Name – Submission).

 Be sure to remove your name from all pages of your submission(s).
 In order to prevent bias during the selection process, we keep authors’ identities anonymous to our editors.
 After the editors have made their final selections, we will reveal the successful authors’ names and of course credit these authors in our publication.